 \section{Introduction}

 For any surface $S$ and any point $\ast$ in the interior of $S$, let $\pi_1(S,\ast)$ denote the fundamental group of $S$ based at $\ast$.
-When $S$ is non orientable, we denote by $\pi_1^+(S,\ast)$ the subgroup of $\pi_1(S,\ast)$ generated by elements which is represented by loops whose regular neighborhoods are annuli, called \textit{two sided simple loops}.
-A finite presentation of $\pi_1(S,\ast)$ is well-known.
-In particular, $\pi_1(S,\ast)$, and also $\pi_1^+(S,\ast)$, are free groups if $S$ admits boundary.
-For a closed orientable surface $S$, Putman \cite{P} gave an infinite presentation of $\pi_1(S,\ast)$.
-In this paper we give infinite presentations of $\pi_1(S,\ast)$ and $\pi_1^+(S,\ast)$ whose generators are represented by simple loops, for any surface $S$, as follows.
+When $S$ is non-orientable, we denote by $\pi_1^+(S,\ast)$ the subgroup of $\pi_1(S,\ast)$ generated by elements which are represented by simple loops whose regular neighborhoods are annuli, called \textit{two-sided simple loops}.
+A presentation of $\pi_1(S,\ast)$ is well known.
+In particular, $\pi_1(S,\ast)$, and also $\pi_1^+(S,\ast)$, are free groups if $S$ has a boundary.
+For a connected closed orientable surface $S$, Putman \cite{P} gave an infinite presentation of $\pi_1(S,\ast)$.
+In this paper we give infinite presentations of $\pi_1(S,\ast)$ and $\pi_1^+(S,\ast)$ whose generators are represented by simple loops, for any finite type connected surface $S$, as follows.